officelearn/azure-docs.sv-se/articles/guides/developer/azure-developer-guide.md

 ---
-title: Kom igång-guide för utvecklare på Azure | Microsoft Docs
+title: Get started guide for developers on Azure | Microsoft Docs
-description: Det här avsnittet innehåller viktig information för utvecklare som vill komma igång med Microsoft Azure-plattformen för deras utvecklings behov.
+description: This article provides essential information for developers looking to get started using the Microsoft Azure platform for their development needs.
 services: ''
 cloud: ''
 documentationcenter: ''